pylls/padding-machines-for-tor/README.md

 All development will take place here in the open.
-The goal is to finish the first phase in time for [PETS 2019](https://www.petsymposium.org/2019/) in Stockholm July 16-20, to interact with other researchers.
+The goal is to finish the first phase in time for [PETS 2019](https://www.petsymposium.org/2019/) in Stockholm July 16-20, to interact with other researchers and Tor developers.

 ## Acknowledgements
 This project is made possible thanks to a generous grant from the [NGI Zero PET](https://nlnet.nl/PET/)